johannlombardi/daos-kernel/README.md

 The purpose of this project is to provide a generic-purpose DAOS kernel client that performs reasonably well for most workloads.
-This is achieve by patching FUSE.
+This is achieved by patching FUSE and presenting the filesystem as daos instead of fuse.

 It requires a special DAOS client build: